Edith Rockefeller McCormick

-Edith Rockefeller McCormick (August 31, 1872 – August 25, 1932) was an American socialite, daughter of Standard Oil co-founder John D. Rockefeller.

-She and her husband Harold Fowler McCormick were prominent in Chicago society, supporting many causes, including the city’s first opera company.
-After being treated for depression by Jung, she became a successful Jungian psycho-analyst herself.
-She also studied astrology and reincarnation.
+Edith Rockefeller McCormick (August 31, 1872 – August 25, 1932) was an American socialite.
+McCormick's parents were Standard Oil co-founder John D. Rockefeller and Laura Spelman Rockefeller.
+She and her husband Harold Fowler McCormick were prominent in Chicago society, supporting many causes, including the city's first opera company.
+After being treated for depression by Carl Jung, she became a successful Jungian psycho-analyst herself.
+McCormick also studied astrology and reincarnation.
+She remained prominent after divorcing her husband and helped sponsor and organize several "Women's World Fairs" celebrating female achievement in the 1920s.

 Early life

-Edith was born on August 31, 1872 at her parents' home in Cleveland, Ohio.
+Edith was born on August 31, 1872, at her parents' home in Cleveland, Ohio.
 She was the fourth daughter of schoolteacher Laura Celestia "Cettie" Spelman (1839–1915) and Standard Oil co-founder John Davison Rockefeller.
 Her brother was John Davison Rockefeller Jr. (1874–1960).
 Her three elder sisters were Elizabeth (Bessie) (1866–1906), Alice (1869–1870), and Alta (1871–1962).

 Edith and her father had an often stormy relationship, where her extravagance would often conflict with his frugality.
-She was educated at home by private tutors and, unlike other women of means at the time, did not attend finishing school.
+She was educated at home by private tutors and unlike other women of means at the time, did not attend finishing school.